adityabalhara/KPMG_Challenge/Challenge1/Readme.txt

+3 Yier application can be achieved using Cloud services as well as microservices, both approaches are shared below:

+First:
 I will be following below approach for setting up a 3 tier application on AWS Cloud Platform:

 Create architecture for an 3-tier application and implement same as below: